dqops/dqo/docs/integrations/airflow/collect-statistics-operator.md

 # Collect statistics operator

-The collect statistics airflow operator **DqopsCollectStatisticsOperator** is used to gather statistics for existing tables in DQOps platform.
+The Airflow collect statistics operator **DqopsCollectStatisticsOperator** is used to gather statistics for existing tables in DQOps platform.

 You can learn more about [the basic data statistics here](../../working-with-dqo/basic-data-statistics/basic-data-statistics.md).